bcho5212/testFlask/README.md

 This is a test webApp that calculates vendor rates based on user input using fake data

+Get the URL from the Clone / Download link in this project In Pycharm's top navigation bar, click VCS -> Checkout From Version Control -> Git Paste the URL into the prompt and clone the repo

 After importing the project, make sure you have all requirements installed:
+- If you expand the 'Terminal' tab on the bottom of the pycharm editor, you should see (venv)
+  - If you don't, make sure you are in the testFlask directory and run -> source ./venv/bin/activate
   - In the virtual environment, run -> pip install -r stable-req.txt

 Run WebApp.py